 FOUNDING THE TOWN

 In 1849 Cyrus Dille died and his eldest son, Ezra, had a town laid out on his father’s estate two years later.
 The land was to be sold at an administrator’s sale and Samuel McCullough, who had just laid out the village of Ridgeway, made an attempt to buy the land at the public sale and turn it into a pasture, thus preventing the formation of a competing village.
 Ezra Dille, however, succeeded in purchasing the property and on his return home was asked by Thomas McCall who had bought the land.
 When informed that Ezra had been able to procure it, Mr. McCall exclaimed “Victory, Victory–We shall name the town MOUNT VICTORY!”
 Thomas McCall was ‘Uncle Tommy’ to those who knew him and he is credited with naming the Village of Mt.
 Victory.
 He was born in Washington County, Pennsylvania, December 10, 1810, the son of William and Elizabeth McCall.
 Thomas married Judith Bloomfield, a native of Crawford County, Pennsylvania.
 In January, 1842, they settled in Hale Township.
 He lived in what is now listed as 20555 West Mansfield Road, CR 199.
-It was one of the first frame houses buil in the mid 1800′s.
+It was one of the first frame houses built in the mid 1800’s.
 William Bealer, a local cabinetmaker, helped to build this house.
 He told his grandsons, Clay and Cliff Bealer that when digging the basement, they unearthed skeletons of human remains believed to be the remains of the Mound Builders, the very first known settlers in Hale Township, Hardin County, Ohio.
 At the time of settlement, there was not a settler or improvement on the road from Mt.
 Victory to Kenton.
-This house had a trap door in the kitchen with a rug over it and a table setting on the rug.
-This was used as a safe house for fugitive slaves making their way north on the underground railroad.
+The house had a trap door in the kitchen with a rug over it and a table setting on the rug and was used as a safe house for fugitive slaves making their way north on the underground railroad.

 Thomas McCall helped to blaze the trail from Mt.
 Victory to Kenton.
 They cleared 150 acres of heavy forest in the area.
 A broad ax used in the clearing of this land is now owned by Ross Baird, great-great-grandson of Uncle Tommy McCall.
 He owned 311 acres of good land with the improvement of fences and buildings.
 Thomas was the father of 15 children with 8 surviving.
 They were Malissa, Lucindia, Susannah, Lewis B., William, Thomas Morris, Matilda Jane, and Solmon P. Chase.
 Susannah married James Clark Bird.
 Their children were: William Thomas, Lorena Lou, Granger Clinton, Chase L., and Bessie.
 Lucindia married a Bolen and had a daughter Iva Lou, who married Walter Baird, Grandfather of Ross Baird.
 Submitted by Daisy Bird Gillen and Evangeline Bealer.
-The Underground Railroad, A Family History: The Williams family is traceable to the early 1700′s.
-Their zealous effort in the anti-slavery movement began and followed through subsequent generations.
-Levi Coffin, Jr. is credited with being the founder of the Underground Railroad.
-He was the son of Prudence Williams and Levi Coffin, Sr. Thus, Asa Williams of Pickrelltown, Ohio, was an uncle to Levi Coffin.

 UNDERGROUND RAILROAD and the Secret Door – a true account by the late Evangeline Bealer